As seen in:

 |Strong Work Ethic||Able to Lift Over 50 Lbs|

-If you follow the above instructions, your warehouse associate resume will match the job like an order packaged in the perfect corrugated box.
+If you follow the above instructions, your warehouse worker resume will match the job like an order packaged in the perfect corrugated box.

 Pro Tip: Don't show every skill.
 In a warehouse worker resume, list the most impressive.
 Don't make the manager read a Russian novel.